 A woman with metastatic breast cancer received a critical medicine (Ibrance) when the temperature in Florida where she lived was 97 degrees F. That was way outside the FDA guidance.

-Learn more about how the FDA responded to our questions about oversight of mail order med deliveries.
+Learn more about how the FDA responded to our questions about oversight of mail order med deliveries at this link.
 You may be astonished to learn what the FDA’s rules are for storage and transport.
-We suspect that very few mail order med deliveries fit within those stringent guidelines:
+We suspect that very few mail order med deliveries fit within those stringent guidelines.

 How Safe Are Mail Order Medicines If Not Temperature Controlled?

-How were your medications shipped from India to America?
+Were your medications shipped from India to America?
+Did they go by container ship or cargo plane?
 How did they get to your pharmacy or your doorstep?
 Is anyone in charge of mail-order medicines?